 I get asked questions about using different pan sizes ALL the time and I NEVER mind helping with that.

-If you forgot an ingredient and just threw it in later, or maybe you didn’t think it was important to beat the butter and sugar until fluffy, or made some other change to the mixing method, then you could have some texture issues and your cake could possibly sink.
+If you forgot an ingredient and just threw it in later, or maybe you didn’t think it was important to beat the butter and sugar until fluffy or made some other change to the mixing method, then you could have some texture issues and the cake could possibly sink.

-How to fix that: Make sure you’re following the mixing method written in the cake recipe.
+How to prevent that: Make sure you’re following the mixing method written in the cake recipe.
 For most cakes, it really does matter how it’s mixed.

 Waiting too long to bake the batter:

-How to fix that: If you don’t bake the cake batter pretty soon after mixing it up, then you could have issues with it rising correctly because the chemical reaction from the leaveners has already started well before you actually bake the cake.
+If you don’t bake the cake batter pretty soon after mixing it up, then you could have issues with it rising correctly because the chemical reaction from the leavening ingredients has already started well before you actually bake the cake.

-I go into a ton of details and experiment with how long cake batter lasts in this post and video: How Long Does Cake Batter Last?
+I go into a ton of details and experiment with how long cake batter lasts in this post and video at the following link: How Long Does Cake Batter Last?

 The cake batter was over-mixed: